Economy of Turkey: Minerals

-Turkey is the tenth-ranked producer of minerals in the world in terms of diversity.
-Around 60 different minerals are currently produced in Turkey.
-The richest mineral deposits in the country are boron salts, Turkey's reserves amount to 72% of the world's total.
-According to the CIA World Factbook, other natural resources include coal, iron ore, copper, chromium, uranium, antimony, mercury, gold, silver, barite, borate, celestine (strontium), emery, feldspar, limestone, magnesite, marble, perlite, pumice, pyrites (sulfur) and clay.

-In 2019, the country was the 2nd largest world producer of chromium; the world's largest producer of boron; 6th largest world producer of antimony; 9th largest world producer of lead; 13th largest world producer of iron ore; 11th largest world producer of molybdenum; 4th largest world producer of gypsum; 15th largest world producer of graphite; in addition to being the 11th largest world producer of salt.
+In 2019, the country was the world's 2nd largest producer of chromium; the largest producer of boron; 6th largest producer of antimony; 9th largest producer of lead; 13th largest producer of iron ore; 11th largest producer of molybdenum; 4th largest producer of gypsum; 15th largest producer of graphite; in addition to being the 11th largest producer of salt.

 As a gold producer Turkey is currently ranked 22nd globally.
-Hosting some of the largest gold deposits in the European continent it is currently Europe's largest gold producer, producing 42 Tonnes of gold in 2020.
+Hosting some of the largest gold deposits on the European continent it is currently Europe's largest gold producer, producing 42 tonnes of gold in 2020.
 World class deposits include Kisladag Mine 17Moz and Copler 10Moz.
-The country hosts 18 mid sized deposits from 1-10Moz gold, these include the Kiziltepe Gold Mine, Salinbas, Hod Maden, Ovacik and Efemcukuru.

 Environment

-Almost all post-covid stimulus was detrimental to the environment, with Russia being the only worse country.
+Almost all "post-COVID" stimulus was detrimental to the environment, with Russia being the only worse country.
 In the 21st century, Turkey's fossil fuel subsidies are around 0.2% of GDP, including at least US$14 billion (US$169 per person) between January 2020 and September 2021.
 Data on finance for fossil fuels by state-owned banks and export credit agencies is not public.

+As of 2023 fossil gas is subsidized more than electricity - equalizing the subsidies would benefit the environment.

 Employment

+The minimum wage in Turkey is ₺ 22,104 (US$ 630.36) as of January 1, 2025.

+TurkStat estimated unemployment at 9.4% in 2023.
+The province with the highest unemployment rate was Hakkari at 23.3% and the province with the lowest unemployment rate was Sinop at 4.8%.

-In 2021 trade unions complained that TurkStat data showed unemployment falling whereas that of the government employment agency showed it rising.
-Environmentalists argue that some actions to improve the environment would also benefit the economy, for example: that investing in wind power in Turkey and solar power in Turkey would create jobs and is competitive with fossil fuels.
+In 2021, trade unions complained that according to TurkStat data the unemployment rate was falling, whereas the data provided by the government's Employment Agency (İŞKUR) showed that it was rising.
+Environmentalists argue that some actions to improve the environment would also benefit the economy.
+For example, investing in wind power in Turkey and solar power in Turkey would create jobs and is competitive with fossil fuels.

+Poverty

+Turkey made steady progress in reducing poverty from the early 2000s to the mid-2010s, after which the trend levelled off.
+In 2022, social security expenditure stood at 12.4% of GDP according to OECD data.

 Regional disparities

 According to Eurostat data, Turkish GDP per capita adjusted by purchasing power standards stood at 64 percent of the EU average in 2018.
+Istanbul has the largest GDP, while Kocaeli comes first in GDP per capita.

 The country's wealth is mainly concentrated in the northwest and west, while the east and southeast suffer from poverty, lower economic production and higher levels of unemployment.
 However, in line with the rapid growth of Turkey's GDP during the first two decades of the 21st century (with brief periods of stagnation and recession), parts of Anatolia began reaching a higher economic standard.
 These cities are known as the Anatolian Tigers.